Test Your Sunscreen IQ

-Now that summer and warm weather is creeping up on us, it’s time once again to think about how much time we are spending in the sun and make sure we’re taking the proper precautions.
-Sunscreen is still an essential part of staying safe.
+Now that warm weather is upon us, it’s time once again to think about how much time we are spending in the sun and make sure we’re taking the proper precautions.
+Sunscreen is an essential part of staying safe.

 So how sun smart are you?

-Let’s put your summer sun protection IQ to the test:
+Let’s put your sun protection IQ to the test:

 TRUE OR FALSE: The sun’s rays are always bad for you.